 As we made our way through California last summer, we couldn’t wait to get to the aptly named Del Norte County.
 Located in California’s far northwest, right on the coast and just below Oregon, this area is famous for its jagged coastline and fantastic views.
-When you hear the words “Northern California”, your first thought might be San Francisco or San Jose, but Del Norte is a good four-hour drive north of Silicon Valley.
-It’s a beautiful drive up to this remote oasis, especially if you take Route 101 through the redwood forests.
+When you hear the words “Northern California”, your first thought might be San Francisco or San Jose, but Del Norte is a good day’s drive north of Silicon Valley.
+It’s a beautiful ride up to this remote oasis, especially if you take Route 101 through the redwood forests.
 There’s nothing else like it on the planet.
 Seriously.

 After a pleasant drive through unfamiliar terrain, we finally made it to Crescent City.

 Crescent City is small, and at first glance resembles, as one local explained to us, an “Alaskan fishing village” more than a typical California city.
 Its location puts it in rough waters, jagged and cliff-filled coastlines, and a cool climate, where 75 degrees is considered a heat wave, even in August.
 It’s windy, rain comes and goes, but that doesn’t stop the masses of tourists, backpackers, fisherman, outdoor adventurists, and wanderers from visiting.
 In fact, that’s exactly what brings them here.
 Crescent City attracts people from all over the world, visitors and residents alike.
 The reason we heard most: it’s the best place for the outdoors.
 No surprise there: plenty of outdoors in this neck of the woods…and there’s a lot of woods!
 And yes, CC is near the famous redwood tree that you can drive through.